decurtoidiaz/cyz/scrapenasa_de_curto_and_de_zarza/README.txt

                 `--`
 README

-To run the examples, install dependencies and run one of the scripts:
+To run the examples, install dependencies:

 	$ bash dependencies_scrapenasa_de_curto_and_de_zarza.sh

+In order to use selenium (https://www.selenium.dev/documentation/getting_started/installing_browser_drivers/) you need to have on path the webdriver of Firefox (geckodriver: https://github.com/mozilla/geckodriver/releases).
+Download it and add to path appropriately:

+	$ export PATH=$PATH:/path/to/geckodriver >> ~/.profile
+	$ source ~/.profile

+Then run one of the scripts:

 	$ python3 scrapenasa_04_de_curto_and_de_zarza.py

 Key: scrapenasa_0-4_de_curto_and_de_zarza.py